 After the corruption scandals, Karzai criticized U.S. war strategy and ordered private security companies out of Afghanistan within four months.
 He also signed off on the forced retirement of his official in charge of the Anti-Corruption unit.

-We put pressure on the government about the corruption – they put pressure on the international community operating outside the wire and then we react to them.
+We put pressure on the Afghan government about the corruption – they put pressure on the international community operating outside the wire who in turn put pressure on their respective international governments.
 That is not a recipe for success.
-We are hamstrung with the Afghan government because we lack leadership, a central focus and direction.
-This news about the CIA paying members of the Karzai administration who are currently under investigation is a great example.
+This news about the CIA paying members of the Karzai administration who are currently under criminal investigation is a great example.
 I have no problems with doing what it takes to accomplish the mission but we have been at this for a decade and it seems to me if the information we paid for was worth a damn the ISAF J2 would not publicly complain about the complete lack of relevant intelligence and the current security stats wouldn’t look like this:

 I correspond almost daily with American troops in Afghanistan, They are a frustrated crew.
 I hear the same thing over and over – “take the handcuffs off and let us off the FOB; we know what to do.”
 I’m not the only one getting this message and hope those on high are thinking about what they’re hearing from the pointed end of the spear because we are running out of time and we are running out of money.